 Private/Individual Prayer only

-With blessings & prayers from Fr Richard, Fr Ephrem & the parish team
+With prayers - Fr Richard, Fr Ephrem, Deacon Robert and all the parish team.

 “Never be afraid of loving the Blessed Virgin too much.
 You can never love her more than Jesus did.”